TestAnything/Specification/tap-version-14-specification.md

        block for a Test Point in a nested subtest would be indented 6 spaces (4 + 2).
 In a subtest nested within another subtest, YAML diagnostics would be indented 10 spaces (4 + 4 + 2).
-3. Subtests _should not_ emit a Version line, if compatibility with TAP 13
+3. Subtests _should not_ emit a Version line, if compatibility with TAP13
    Harnesses is desirable.
 4. The subtest is terminated by a single Test Point line in the parent TAP document, which follows the indented TAP Document.
 This is the